 Quick answer: Soccer Foot Ankle Injuries Midfielders Forwards Podiatrist is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Township practices.
+We treat this regularly at our Howell and Bloomfield Hills practices.
 Call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Hills, MI.
 Last updated April 2026.